MultiscaleHN/baler/src/doc/faq.md

 fetch a required resource.

 Cargo is also quite aggressive about caching information to minimize the amount of network activity.
-It will guarantee, for example, that if `cargo build` (or an equivalent) is run to completion then the next `cargo build` is guaranteed to not touch the network so long as `Cargo.toml` has not been modified in the meantime.
+It will guarantee, for example, that if `baler build` (or an equivalent) is run to completion then the next `baler build` is guaranteed to not touch the network so long as `Cargo.toml` has not been modified in the meantime.
 This avoidance of the network boils down to a `Cargo.lock` existing and a populated cache of the crates reflected in the lock file.
 If either of